National eDiscovery Leadership Institute (NeLI) 2021

 Founder and Chair at Kutak Rock eDiscovery Practice Group

-Robin E. Stewart is the founder and Chair of Kutak Rock's eDiscovery Practice Group and maintains an active litigation practice.
-She is the brainchild behind the National eDiscovery Leadership Institute, aiming to foster scholarly discussion on eDiscovery issues.
-Ms. Stewart is an active member of the Sedona Conference Working Group 1 and serves on the ESI Rules Committee for the U.S. District Court for the Western District of Missouri.
+Robin E. Stewart is the founder and Chair of Kutak Rock's eDiscovery Practice Group and maintains an active litigation practice in state and federal courts nationwide.
+She is the brainchild behind the National eDiscovery Leadership Institute, aiming to foster scholarly discussion and cooperation on eDiscovery issues.
+Robin is an active member of the Sedona Conference Working Group 1 and serves on the ESI Rules Committee for the U.S. District Court for the Western District of Missouri.

 Tessa K. Jacob